stevengregory/servicenow-style-guide/README.md

 ## Don't Repeat Yourself

-The [Don't repeat yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle aims to reduce repetition of code which is likely to change, replacing it with abstractions that are less likely to change, or using data normalization which avoids redundancy in the first place.
+The [Don't Repeat Yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle aims to reduce repetition of code which is likely to change, replacing it with abstractions that are less likely to change, or using data normalization which avoids redundancy in the first place.

 > Every piece of knowledge must have a single, unambiguous, authoritative representation within a system. - The Pragmatic Programmer